vedikamujgule/B.E--Final-Year--ObjectDetection/README.md

-# B.E--Final-Year--ObjectDetection
+#BACHELORS FINAL YEAR PROJECT
-A Novel Approach for Object Detection (BACHELORS FINAL YEAR PROJECT) April 2018-May 2019
+A Novel Approach for Object Detection
+April 2018-May 2019